Vitamin B2, also known as riboflavin, refers to water-soluble B vitamins.

-Riboflavin performs a lot of different physiological functions in the body though its primary role is the releasing of energy from organic molecules.
+Though riboflavin performs a lot of different physiological functions, the primary vitamin B2 function in the body is the releasing of energy from organic molecules.

 Vitamin B2 works in a conjunction with flavoproteins as a part of flavin adenine dinucleotide (FAD) and flavin mononucleotide (FMN) coenzymes.
 These enzymes (flavoproteins) produce an energy by transferring electrons in a lot of different oxidation-reduction (redox) reactions.

-A part of the isoalloxazine ring can give and take hydrogen atoms and their electrons.
+Riboflavin function depends on a part of the isoalloxazine ring which can give and take hydrogen atoms and their electrons.
 This ability makes vitamin B2 one of the key players in a synthesis of ATP in mitochondria where it carries hydrogens and electrons from the tricarboxylic acid (TCA) cycle to the electron transport chain.

-Enzymes containing FMN or FAD catalyze a broad range of biological transformations in both prokaryotic and eukaryotic cells.
+Enzymes containing flavin mononucleotide or flavin adenine dinucleotide catalyze a broad range of biological transformations in both prokaryotic and eukaryotic cells.
 There are more than 100 enzymes in bacterial and animal organisms which use flavin mononucleotide or flavin adenine dinucleotide.

 Flavoproteins take part in two kinds of reactions:

 1. The first type of reactions

 Substrates or intermediate metabolites are oxidized by oxygen directly.

 In these type of reactions, removing of protons and electrons (dehydrogenation) takes place with a help of different oxidases.